Skip to main content

 Cite this article

-Women Poets Iranica (April 26, 2024) Opening the Drawn Curtain: Decoding the Gendered Personhood of the ‘Woman Poet’ in Persian Poetry.
-Retrieved from https://poets.iranicaonline.org/article/opening-the-drawn-curtain-decoding-the-gendered-personhood-of-the-woman-poet-in-persian-poetry/.
+Shams, F. (2022).
+Opening the Drawn Curtain: Decoding the Gendered Personhood of the ‘Woman Poet’ in Persian Poetry.
+In Women Poets Iranica.
+Encyclopaedia Iranica Foundation https://poets.iranicaonline.org/article/opening-the-drawn-curtain-decoding-the-gendered-personhood-of-the-woman-poet-in-persian-poetry/

+Shams, Fatemeh.
 "Opening the Drawn Curtain: Decoding the Gendered Personhood of the ‘Woman Poet’ in Persian Poetry."
-Women Poets Iranica - April 26, 2024, https://poets.iranicaonline.org/article/opening-the-drawn-curtain-decoding-the-gendered-personhood-of-the-woman-poet-in-persian-poetry/
+Women Poets Iranica, Encyclopaedia Iranica Foundation, 2022. https://poets.iranicaonline.org/article/opening-the-drawn-curtain-decoding-the-gendered-personhood-of-the-woman-poet-in-persian-poetry/

+Shams, Fatemeh.
 "Opening the Drawn Curtain: Decoding the Gendered Personhood of the ‘Woman Poet’ in Persian Poetry."
-Women Poets Iranica - Accessed April 26, 2024. https://poets.iranicaonline.org/article/opening-the-drawn-curtain-decoding-the-gendered-personhood-of-the-woman-poet-in-persian-poetry/
+In Women Poets Iranica, (Encyclopaedia Iranica Foundation, 2022) https://poets.iranicaonline.org/article/opening-the-drawn-curtain-decoding-the-gendered-personhood-of-the-woman-poet-in-persian-poetry/